 \section{Related Work}

-\mypara{Machine Unlearning} The notion of machine unlearning was first proposed in~\cite{CY15}, which is the application of the right to be forgotten in the machine learning context.
-The most legit approach to implement machine unlearning is to remove the revoked samples from the original training dataset and retrain the ML model from scratch.
+\mypara{Machine Unlearning} The notion of machine unlearning is first proposed in~\cite{CY15}, which is the application of the right to be forgotten in the machine learning context.
+The most legitimate approach to implement machine unlearning is to remove the revoked samples from the original training dataset and retrain the ML model from scratch.
 However, retraining from scratch incurs very high computational overhead when the dataset is large and when the revoke requests happen frequently.
-Thus, most of the previous studies in machine unlearning focus on reducing the computational overhead of the unlearning process~\cite{CY15, BCCJTZLP19, S20, BSZ20, ISCZ20}.
+Thus, most of the previous studies in machine unlearning focus on reducing the computational overhead of the unlearning process~\cite{CY15, BCCJTZLP21, BSZ20, ISCZ21}.

-Cao and Yang~\cite{CY15} proposed to transform the learning algorithms into summation form that follows statistical query learning, breaking down the dependencies of training data.
+For instance, Cao et al. proposed to transform the learning algorithms into summation form that follows statistical query learning, breaking down the dependencies of training data~\cite{CY15}.
 To remove a data sample, the model owner only needs to remove the transformations of this data sample from the summations that depend on this sample.
-However, the algorithm in~\cite{CY15} is not applicable to learning algorithms that cannot be transformed into summation form, such as neural networks.
-Thus, Bourtoule et al. ~\cite{BCCJTZLP19} proposed a more general algorithm named \sisa.
-The main idea of \sisa is to split the training data into several disjoint shards, with each shard training one sub-model.
+However, this algorithm is not applicable to learning algorithms that cannot be transformed into summation form, such as neural networks.
+Bourtoule et al. ~\cite{BCCJTZLP21} proposed a more general algorithm named \sisa.
+The main idea of \sisa is to split the training data into disjoint shards, with each shard training one sub-model.
 To remove a specific sample, the model owner only needs to retrain the sub-model that contains this sample.
 To further speed up the unlearning process, the authors proposed to split each shard into several slices and store the intermediate model parameters when the model is updated by each slice.

 Another line of machine unlearning study aims to verify whether the model owner complies with the data deletion request.
 Sommer et al.~\cite{SSWM20} proposed a backdoor-based method.
 The main idea is to allow the data owners to implant a backdoor in their data before training the ML model in the MLaaS setting.
 When the data owners later request to delete their data, they can verify whether their data have been deleted by checking the backdoor success rate.